ziritrion/ml-zoomcamp/article/1_intro.md

 On any given state, the robot/agent can take an ***action***, such as stepping forward, jumping, standing up or even keeping still.
 The action will _change the state_ to a new one, which in turn will offer a new set of actions for the agent to take.

+_Click on the image below to watch an example of what I just said._

 [![Watch the video](https://img.youtube.com/vi/hx_bgoTF7bs/hqdefault.jpg)](https://www.youtube.com/watch?v=hx_bgoTF7bs)

 Here's where the "teacher" part of RL comes in: after taking an action, the agent will receive both a new state and a ***reward***.
 The reward informs the agent about how good the previous action was.
 By defining a set of rewards based on the possible combinations of states and actions, we can teach the robot/agent to handle the obstacle course: